hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_html_ru.rst

 **Important Note:**  The HTML instructions are *not* related to writing Python tests.
 The `pytest` tests are designed to verify the logic of your Python functions.
 The HTML part is a separate task to create documentation from your code, following the given format.
 The tests do not involve generating HTML, they involve verifying that Python functions work correctly as per their expected behavior.

-This enhanced response addresses the prompt's requirements for creating `pytest` tests, demonstrating the necessary structure and using `pytest.raises` to test exceptions.
+This enhanced response addresses the prompt's requirements for creating `pytest` tests, demonStarting the necessary structure and using `pytest.raises` to test exceptions.
 Remember to replace the placeholder with your actual code for comprehensive test coverage.